huntdatacenter/docs/docs/do-science/hunt-workbench/faq.md

 - r-tidyverse
 ```

-If you have older setup and missing some of these packages you can follow the "_How do I install additional R packages_"-answer below to add them to your conda environment.
+If you have older setup and missing some of these packages you can follow the "_How do I install additional R packages_"-answer below to add them to your Conda environment.

 ### How do I install additional R packages?